 Even if you have a stable income, visa status, and good credit history, many lenders will consider a non-US citizen as high risk.
 This is because borrowers in this category are only in the country for a limited amount of time.
 If the borrower leaves before the loan is repaid in full, US laws will most likely no longer apply, and the lender won’t have any legal recourse to get its money back.

 As we’ve already mentioned, non-US citizens may be eligible for personal loans, but there are quite a number of requirements that need to be met.
-While these vary from lender to lender, all borrowers must be a green card holder or have an eligible visa that’s valid for the next three years or the entire length of the loan.
+While these vary from lender to lender, all borrowers must be a green card holders or have an eligible visa that’s valid for the next three years or the entire length of the loan.
 Whether your visa will be renewed is another factor that a lender may consider.
 The following are usually the types of visa that are eligible for personal loans:

 Like with "regular" borrowers, non-US citizens will need to provide proof of their ability to repay the loan.
 This means that the lender will check if you have stable employment and look into your credit history.
 It is generally recommended that the borrower has a two to six-year credit history in the US.
 However, if you don't have that, some lenders will accept alternative information such as your payment history on utilities and rentals.
 The lender may even accept your credit history from a credit reporting agency located in your home country.